 This means solar panels can generate power all year round, including in the autumn and winter.

 Having said that, shorter days in winter are going to produce less energy due to fewer hours of daylight, but a bright and crisp cloudless winter day will still produce a good level of power.

 What's the difference between solar panels and solar thermal panels?

 Like solar panels, solar thermal panels collect energy via the sun's energy but instead of converting that energy into electricity, solar thermal panels convert it into heat, which can then be used to warm your home.

 We will cover solar thermal panels in more depth in a separate guide.

-Compare EV charging costs on some of the UK's most well-known home energy tariffs using our home charging cost comparison tool.
+Compare the UK's most popular home EV energy tariffs using our EV energy tariff comparison tool

 Are solar panels the right choice for your home?

 There are certain considerations to be made before taking that next step to invest in a solar array.
-This includes whether your current building is suitable, the total cost and how the position of your home's roof may impact solar panel performance.
+This includes whether your current building is suitable, the total installation costs and how the position of your home's roof may impact solar panel performance.